|

 Coffin Island Nature Reserve

-The Island is largely covered with grass and heath gradually giving way to feldmark on the higher elevations.
+Island is largely covered with grass and heath gradually giving way to feldmark on the higher elevations.
 Soil layers are rather thin with areas of exposed rock debris.
-Tussac grass forms a rather sparse and not very vigorous growth on the steep coastal areas.
-The Island has a history of stocking and carried sheep ...
+Tussac grass forms a ...

 www.falklandsconservation.com